Ezral/blog/_app/_posts/life/2020-08-02-Best-coffee-in-Bogor.md

 ![](/assets/img/cohere04.jpg){: .size-small}

-The space are divided into 4 separate sections:
+The space is divided into 4 separate sections:
 - The area over the main entrance that resembles a living room
 - The area nearby the coffee bar
 - The more private middle area separated by a sliding glass door that can serve as a co-working/meeting space